-Posted on June 23rd, 2006
+Posted on June 23, 2006 by Cory Foy

 Recently I updated some of my configuration files on my Gentoo box.
-When I brought it back up, X had died and eth0 was failing with “configuration not set for eth0″.
+When I brought it back up, X had died and eth0 was failing with “configuration not set for eth0”.

 After about an hour of searching for why eth0 wasn’t coming up, I paused and stepped back from it.
 I realized that my USB hub wasn’t lit up, meaning that USB wasn’t being recognized.
 Since I use a USB dongle for my Wireless adapter, it made me realize that it wasn’t working either.